SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session 23: 07th Apr 2025 Introduction to ggplot in R
-- Introduction to Dardel
+- Session 25: 05th May 2025 Q&A on Dardel, with HPC support staff
 - Working with containers
 - Project planning with statistics in mind
 - Data management